 - Adopt the PSEL to ensure that principal certification and licensure requirements include a focus on equity and cultural responsiveness; cultivation of inclusive, caring, and supportive school communities; and the knowledge necessary to meet the needs of students with disabilities.

-- Ensure that principal preparation programs include coursework and aligned field experiences that educate candidates about IDEA and state laws and regulations on special education, including Individualized Education Programs (IEPs), what constitutes a free and appropriate public education, creating inclusive schools, monitoring student performance and special education identification and referrals, due process and mediation, least restrictive environment, the use of non-school-based services, discipline strategies and behavior management strategies, and providing professional development for general education teachers and other school staff.
+- Ensure that principal preparation programs include coursework and aligned field experiences that educate candidates about IDEA and state laws and regulations on special education, including IEPs, what constitutes a free and appropriate public education, creating inclusive schools, monitoring student performance and special education identification and referrals, due process and mediation, least restrictive environment, the use of non-school-based services, discipline strategies and behavior management strategies, and providing professional learning for general education teachers and other school staff.

 - Encourage collaboration between principal preparation programs and school districts to offer school-based learning experiences on special education such as observation of IEP meetings; focus groups and observations of special education teachers, school psychologists, and other specialized instructional support personnel; interviews with district attorneys; attendance at due process hearings; and engagement with students with disabilities and their families.